-When I’m on Pinterest I quite often see itineraries like “48 hours in London” or “What to do in London in 3 Days”, and when I look into who’s written them, it’s often by someone who visited London once, for a few days, and it’s the itinerary they happened to somewhat follow.
+When we are on Pinterest we quite often see itineraries like “48 hours in London” or “What to do in London in 3 Days”, and when we look into who’s written them, it’s often by someone who visited London once, for a few days, and it’s the itinerary they happened to somewhat follow.

 The problem with that is that visitors who only spend a few days in London don’t know the ins and outs of the city like locals do.
 A local can tell you how to avoid Oxford Street (which gets STUPID busy), when you’ll need some change for a public toilet, and which location of a restaurant has a better vegetarian offering.

-I’ve lived in London for many years, so I know all of the small details that visitors often glance over, and I pass this knowledge along to my community, and have done so in my 3-Day London Itinerary.
+We’ve lived in London for many years, so we know all of the small details that visitors often glance over, and we pass this knowledge along to our community, and have done so in our London Itineraries.

 Honestly… you get what you pay for.
 Many free itineraries are pretty basic and just walk you through some of the most “obvious” London sights, with a plan that could have been made by someone who’s not actually been to London but is just decent at operating Google Maps…

 Free itineraries are very linear, they don’t account for the fact that you can’t eat gluten, are on a budget, or don’t like museums.
-How enjoyable could following an itinerary that takes you to the National Gallery for three hours be then?
+How enjoyable is it to follow an itinerary that takes you to the National Gallery for three hours?
 Even if the itinerary is free, you’ll still spend loads of time doing research to fill in the blanks of the things you don’t want to do, see or eat.

-I did the opposite with my 3-Day London Itinerary, from the start I created it with alternatives, so that people with different tastes, budgets and desired travel paces could all use it to the fullest.
+We did the opposite with our London Itineraries; from the start, we created them with alternatives so that people with different tastes, budgets and desired travel paces could all use them to the fullest.

 If you’re keen to experience the more local side of London, free online itineraries might not help with that.
 Quite often, they recommend a ton of major sights to see, without anything unique, and they also don’t provide locally-loved food options.